Sleep Awareness Month: STA Podcast

 ‘SLEEP AWARENESS MONTH’ on the Sports Therapy Association Podcast

-Throughout April on every Tuesday at 8pm (GMT+1), the Sports Therapy Association and Runchatlive will be streaming LIVE video interviews with internationally acclaimed experts from the world of Sleep Research:
+Back in April 2023, the Sports Therapy Association and Runchatlive streamed a month of LIVE video interviews with internationally acclaimed experts from the world of Sleep Research.
+All episodes can be found on podcast apps & youtube:

 with Dr Olivia Walch, CEO of Arcascope, PhD Applied Mathematics.